TIBCOSoftware/jasperreports/jasperreports/readme.txt

 -----------------------------

-In the project's root directory there is a build.xml file that exposes different targets and helps compiling the java source files, the documentation or build the jar files.
+In the project's root directory there is a build.xml file that exposes different targets and helps compiling the Java source files, the documentation or build the JAR files.
-Make sure you have the ANT build tool correctly installed on your machine and launch "ant -p" from the command line in the JasperReports root directory to see what tasks are available for building up the library from the source files.
+Make sure you have the ANT build tool correctly installed on your machine and then launch "ant -p" from the command line in the JasperReports root directory to see what tasks are available for building up the library from the source files.